-Generally, wind tunnel tests can accurately evaluate the effect of buildings.
+Wind tunnel test as described by Yamaguchi et al. (2003) or numerical simulation (Ishihara and Hibi 2002, Ishihara et al. 2003) have been used for the estimation of wind speed.
+Wind tunnel tests can accurately evaluate the effect of buildings.
 But it is difficult to simulate the roughness of the ocean.
 On the other hand, numerical simulation (CFD) can easily simulate the roughness of ocean and the effect of topography.
 However, it requires numerous grids to estimate the flow around the building.

+To overcome these disadvantages, a new hybrid method with a combination of wind tunnel test and numerical simulation was proposed and used to estimate the maximum wind speed and the turbulence at the sites.
+The detail of the hybrid method is described by Ishihara et al. (2005).
 In this study, first, a wind tunnel test with urban model was carried out to investigate the effect of urban roughness and to obtain the time series of wind speed over flat terrain.
-Next, the wind speed at the sites was estimated based on those over flat terrain.
+Next, numerical simulation with terrain model was carried out to estimate the wind speed at the sites based on wind speed over flat terrain obtained by wind tunnel test.